CoderDojoSV/One-Day-Web-Workshop/README.md

 Great job on your web page today.
 Don't forget that you can refer back here when you want to create more web pages.
 You can create them for school projects, as birthday cards for family members, or just for fun!

-If you had fun today and would like to keep learning more HTML and CSS, [Codecademy](http://www.codecademy.com/en/tracks/web) has an excellent tutorial.
+If you had fun today and would like to keep learning more HTML and CSS, [Khan Academy](https://www.khanacademy.org/computing/computer-programming/html-css) has an excellent tutorial.